dbmi-bgm/granite/docs/fileformats.md

       }
     ]

-where `individual` is the unique identifier for member inside the pedigree, `sample_name` is the corresponding sample ID in VCF file, and `parents` is the list of unique identifiers for member parents if any.
+where `individual` is the unique identifier for a member within the pedigree, `sample_name` is the corresponding sample ID in VCF file, and `parents` is the list of unique identifiers for the parents, if any.